1jayyaj1/PlanR/README.md

 npm start
 ```

-As for the front-end, we use *ReactJS* (duh!).
+As for the front-end, we use *ReactJS*.
 To get started, run this:

 ```
 cd Umba/client